micahamd/localllama/readme.md

 ## Features

-### Core Features
-- **Multi-Provider Support**: Use models from Ollama, Google Gemini, Deepseek, or Anthropic
+- **Multiple Developers**: Switch between  Ollama, Google Gemini, Deepseek, or Anthropic models within a single session.
-- **RAG (Retrieval-Augmented Generation)**: Enhance responses with knowledge from your documents
+- **RAG (Retrieval-Augmented Generation)**: Use local/remote embedding models, with customizable chunk sizes, to retrieve document context.
-- **Conversation Management**: Save, load, and manage chat sessions
+- **Conversation Management**: Chat sessions can be saved and loaded as JSON files.
-- **Advanced File Processing**: Drop files directly into the chat or process files in batch mode
+- **Temperature and Context customization**: Sliders manage these parameters directly in the UI for all models.
+- **File Processing with MarkItDown**: Utilizes Microsoft's @markitdown package to process nearly all files into ML-readable markdown.
-- **Comprehensive Media Support**: Process images, audio files, YouTube videos, and more
+- **MultiMedia Support**: Process images, audio files, and YouTube videos.
-- **System Instructions**: Customize model behavior with system prompts
+- **System Instructions**: Customize model behavior with system prompts.

-### Advanced Features
-- **RAG Visualization**: Understand which documents influenced the model's response
-- **Semantic Chunking**: Improved document splitting for better context retrieval
-- **Persistent Settings**: Save your preferences between sessions
-- **Error Handling**: Informative error messages and robust exception handling
-- **Batch Processing**: Process multiple files with the same prompt
+- **Batch Processing**: Process multiple files with the same prompt.
-- **Highlighting**: Code block detection and syntax highlighting
-- **Audio Transcription**: Automatically transcribe audio files using MarkItDown
-- **YouTube Integration**: Extract and process content from YouTube videos
-- **ZIP File Processing**: Extract and analyze content from ZIP archives
+- **ZIP File Processing**: Extract content from ZIP archives directly.
-- **URL Content Extraction**: Process web content from URLs
+- **URL Content Extraction**: Process web content from URLs using @crawlAI.
 - **Automatic Dependency Management**: Dynamically install required dependencies

 ## Getting Started